DUNE/dune-justin/docs/overview.md

 and the network connections between Rucio Storage Elements (RSEs) and CPU resources to optimally match processing and data.

-## Request Lifecycle
+## Workflow Lifecycle

-The central concept of justIN is the request, which describes how some data processing activity is to be carried out.
-Requests are submitted by users (which may include members of a central production team) to the [justIN database](database.md), where it progresses through several states.
+The central concept of justIN is the workflow, which describes how some data processing activity is to be carried out.
+Workflows are submitted by users (which may include members of a central production team) to the [justIN database](database.md), where it progresses through several states.
 For example: draft > submitted > running > paused > running > finished.

-As part of its definition, a request may include one or more stages, each of which can apply a sequence of processing steps to the input or output files.
+As part of its definition, a workflow may include one or more stages, each of which can apply a sequence of processing steps to the input or output files.
 Each stage specifies a [jobscript](jobscripts.md) used by wrapper jobs to run the relevant applications.
 The stage definition specifies the requirements on the worker nodes (for example memory and job duration).

-The request definition will usually include a MetaCat MQL query to generate a list of files to be processed in the first stage.
-This list of files is cached in the central justIN database, associated with the first stage of that request.
+The workflow definition will usually include a MetaCat MQL query to generate a list of files to be processed in the first stage.
+This list of files is cached in the central justIN database, associated with the first stage of that workflow.
 All these files are set to the unallocated state.

-Once the request has moved to the running state the [Finder agent](agents.finder.md) builds the list of input files for its first stage, and looks up the replicas of each file using Rucio.
+Once the workflow has moved to the running state the [Finder agent](agents.finder.md) builds the list of input files for its first stage, and looks up the replicas of each file using Rucio.
 Once replicas are available, then wrapper jobs submitted by the